-John Simpson on Afghanistan: 'A country abandoned'
+John Simpson on Afghanistan: A country abandoned

 Taiwan, which is almost daily subject to threats of invasion from China, is particularly worried.
 South Korea, Japan, Western Europe, and Britain are all wondering if the American commitment to them could evaporate as fast as the commitment to Afghanistan has.

-Only four months ago, President Biden sounded confident and reassuring: "We will not conduct a hasty rush to the exit.
+Only four months ago, President Joe Biden sounded confident and reassuring: "We will not conduct a hasty rush to the exit.
 We'll do it responsibly, deliberately and safely.
 And we will do it in full co-ordination with our allies and partners."

 That isn't what happened.
 And a country which depended on American and Western support for an entire generation has suddenly found itself abandoned.